Wawa Gatheru

 Wanjiku "Wawa" Gatheru is an American climate justice activist.
 She is also a recipient of the coveted Rhodes Scholarship.

 Early life

-Gatheru was born to Kenyan immigrants and raised in the rural area of Pomfret, Connecticut, She became interested in climate activism at 15 and took classes in environmental science.
+Gatheru was born to Kenyan immigrants Mr and Mrs Gatheru from Mukurwe-ini Nyeri county and raised in the rural area of Pomfret, Connecticut, She became interested in climate activism at 15 and took classes in environmental science.

 Gatheru attended the University of Connecticut.
 She received the Harry S. Truman, Rhodes, and Morris K. Udall and Stewart L. Udall Foundations scholarship in 2019.
 She graduated magna cum laude in 2020 with a BA in Environmental studies and a minor in Urban and Community Studies.
 She earned her Master's from the University of Oxford in nature, society and environmental governance.

 Activism

 Gatheru sought to advocate for Black women and non-binary people through writing and public speaking.